Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Exact distributional results for scaling limits

-We focus on the asymptotic behaviour of the process $s$ when $\lambda$ is large.
-When we scale in space, we obtain the fidis of white noise and when we scale in both time and space to get $\hat{s}$, we obtain the fidis of the parabolic growth process $\Psi$ defined in Section \ref{g+hullprocess}.
-Let $\N$ denote the positive integers. \begin{prop} Let $n\in\N$, $0\le v_1<v_2<\cdots<v_n$, and $h_i \in (0,\infty)$ for all $i =1,...,n$.
-Then
+We focus on the asymptotic behavior of the process $s$ when $\lambda$ is large.
+When we scale in space, we obtain the fidis of white noise and when we scale in both time and space to get $\hat{s}$, we obtain the fidis of the parabolic growth process $\Psi$ defined in Section~\ref{g+hullprocess}.
+Let $\N$ denote the positive integers.
+In dimension two, by the representation \eqref{expomap}, we notice that the exponential map obtained for the choice $u_0=(0,1)$ has the following basic expression: